amarnatharumugamm/amarnatharumugamm/README.md

 - 👋 Hi, I’m Amarnath
 - 👀 I’m interested in web Development
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently Working React JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...